kuldeepsingh/zk/ideas/nvim-keys.md

      <C-]> or "gd" or "cgg"
 - find references for symbol
      "<leafer>fc"  or "gr" or "cgs"
+- find references for text
+     "<leafer>fc"  or  "cgt"
 - find functions calling this function
      "cgc" or "<leader>cc"
 - find functions called by this function